 “Afford” is a relative term.
 Are you worried about maintaining your current lifestyle, and staying in your nice zip code with good schools?
 Or are you actually penniless and unable to rent a room and buy food?

 First of all, if you don’t have a job, get a job.
 Here is my list of work-at-home careers and gigs.
 If you have a job, work towards a raise or promotion.
 Take on a side gig.
+Steady is our recommended app that has helped more than 2 million workers find gigs, earn bonuses and manage their finances.

 Put your money in your own, separate account that your husband has no access to.
 I advise this for all women, but if you are in splitsville mode, you need to make sure that you have cash on hand.
 Once divorce proceedings start you must declare this account for a fair splitting of assets, but until then you need that money.
 Don't forget to keep an eye on your credit score.